Control permissions given to a user on the roles provided and create new roles based on the roles present in the organization.

 How does this work?

 As a company grows and onboards more users, there is always a need to regulate access for the team members.
-While a regional sales manager may need to view and edit records such as contacts, accounts, and deals or reports, but may not need access to delete the records.

-Similarly, a Sales Development Representative (SDR) may need access to view and edit contacts, but may not need access to delete a contact or edit a marketing journey.
+For example, a customer support team may want to create new FAQ articles but not launch marketing campaigns, or a Sales Development Representative (SDR) may need access to view and edit contacts, but may not need access to delete a contact or edit a marketing journey.
 In such cases, Admins can create roles that grant requisite permissions to users.

 How to create customized roles?

 Click Create role

 Enter the role name and choose the permissions you want to clone.

 Global: Allows agents to access data across organization.

 Group: Allows agents to access only assigned permissions.
 For example, a support agent in Freshchat can add private notes on conversations only if they are part of the group to which the conversation is assigned.

 Restricted: Allows agents to access conversations by groups (like sales groups, billing groups, and support groups)